twoesplease/100-days-of-code/log.md

 **Today's Progress**: Today I compared the example Node.js code in the Zendesk documentation with mine to look for differences and see why it might not be working, but didn't find anything.
 Next, I copied that Node.js code into my own file, spent some time setting up my machine to run it, and found that I got very similar results to when I ran my own code.

 I asked the only other person at work today who I can see has generated an OAuth token, but they haven't connected to the Real-time Chat API so I'm not able to see how they did it.
-My hypotheses for why my code might not be working are that either my OAuth token doesn't work/the whole real-time chat API is broken, or I'm not subscribing to the metrics I want properly (aka something is wrong in my code).
+My hypotheses for why my code might not be working are that either my OAuth token doesn't work (though I would expect an error message noting that I wasn't authorized), the whole real-time chat API is broken, or I'm not subscribing to the metrics I want properly (aka something is wrong in my code).

 Next steps to troubleshoot this:
 * Double check OAuth requirements to see if simply generating a token isn't enough